Address verification service improves online payment security

 AVS is just one layer in a multi-layered fraud protection system

 The more fraud protection layers, of course, the better.
 And AVS authentication is one part of a multilayered fraud protection system to help ensure that valid transactions are approved, and those deemed suspicious are declined.
 AVS is not a guaranteed fraud prevention solution.
-Your payment gateway or payment processor should have other fraud protection layers in place,.
+Your payment gateway or payment processor should have other fraud protection layers in place, including PCI compliance and tokenization.

 It’s best to discuss data security measures with your payment processor, card association, merchant account and bank.
 In the end, online merchants accepting card-not-present payments are vulnerable.
 Being extra cautious and discerning will better protect your customers and your business.